A look at COVID-19 reopening plans across the country

 Manitoba:

-Manitobans will be able to return to restaurants, go to church and meet with larger groups as the province brings in the first step of its reopening plan ahead of schedule.
+Manitobans can return to restaurants, go to church and meet with larger groups as the province brings in the first step of its reopening plan ahead of schedule.

 Restaurants and bars are limited to 25 per cent capacity indoors and 50 per cent on patios.
 Hair salons, gyms and indoor sports can resume operating, but with capacity restrictions.
 Hair and nail salons, as well as barber shops, are available by appointment only.